ghostwond3r/Self-Way/README.md

 </p>

-* A custom Kali Linux ISO
-* Project developed for NBP - but is open for everyone.
+* Project developed for NBP - NewBloodProject
 * Built to learn ethical hacking on your own.
 * Includes guides, tutorials, cheat sheets and tools.
 * Each ressources have been write in Markdown.
-* The Guide is accessible directly in command line (thanks to Glow).
+* The Guide is accessible directly from command line (thanks to Glow).

 </br>